Skip to content

 A powerful new chapter in remembrance is taking shape

 The original Brookwood 1914-1918 Memorial honoured some of these individuals.
-However, as on-going research has revealed more names to commemorate, and the final resting places of others commemorated on the previous memorial were identified, it became clear that a new memorial was needed.
+Ongoing research from the In From The Cold project and our Commemorations team has revealed more names for commemoration.
+The final resting places of others commemorated on the previous memorial have also been identified.

 When complete, this memorial will be a place of remembrance and a powerful reminder that all those who served should be remembered and that the memory of the First World War is a responsibility we all share, over a century on.